 Not the creation of one special story but the recognition that myths already shape everything — politics, brands, movements, technologies — every slogan, meme, and cultural trend is powered by myths whether we notice them or not.
 Neomythism provides tools for seeing these invisible narratives and for weakening destructive myths while seeding generative ones.

 The recursive loop through which desire is translated into prompt, condensed into artifact, received as affect, and fed back to retune desire — the specific mechanism by which creative materialization produces transformation.
+Formalized as d → p → a → α → d′: desire becomes prompt becomes artifact becomes affect becomes retuned desire; the prime on d′ marks the non-return — the loop does not close on identity, it spirals.
 The term draws from Orthodox Christian theology: transfiguration names the moment when divine nature shines through material form.
 The material does not disappear; it becomes radiant with what it always already contained.

 Practiced over time, this produces meta-human becoming: the reshaping of the human through sustained technological entanglement that neither transcends humanity nor leaves it unchanged.